Rockies vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- Colorado has been at least a +195 moneyline underdog 13 times this season, but was upset in all of those games.
+- Colorado has a record of 11-27 in games where sportsbooks have it as underdogs of at least +165 on the moneyline.

-- The moneyline set for this matchup implies the Rockies have a 33.9% chance of walking away with the win.
+- Bookmakers have implied with the moneyline set for this matchup that the Rockies have a 37.7% chance of pulling out a win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!